Geraldcdx/IVLEDownloader/docs/Developerguide.md

 ## 5. Dev Ops
 ## 1. Setting Up:
 #### 1.1 Prerequisites:
-  * First of all you have to download Qt Creator from https://www.qt.io/download.
+  * Firstly, you have to download Qt Creator from https://www.qt.io/download.
   * **Important**: to download any version of Qt 5.4 or lower.
 This is because the orignal code written here https://github.com/yyjhao/IVLEDownloader uses QWebKit which is library used by Qt 5.4 or lower.
 ##### 1.2 Setting up the Project on your computer
  * Open the whole project file using Qt Creator